-6.1 The Commander of the Patrol Division is normally a Major that is responsible for the supervision of the
+- 6.1 The Commander of the Patrol Division is normally a Major that is responsible for the supervision of the Commander of the Northern Region and the Commander of the Southern Region. - 6.2 The Commander of the Northern Region is normally a Captain that is responsible for the supervision of the Commanders of the following Detachments/Units:

-- Commander of the Northern Region and the Commander of the Southern Region. - 6.2 The Commander of the Northern Region is normally a Captain that is responsible for the supervision of the Commanders of the following Detachments/Units: - 6.2.1 Central Command Detachment Responsible for the Fort McHenry (I-95) Tunnels, Baltimore Harbor (I-895) Tunnels, FSK Bridge (I-695) and their approaches. - 6.2.2 Thomas J. Hatem Memorial Bridge Detachment - Responsible for the four-lane bridge that spans the Susquehanna River (US 40) between Havre De Grace and Perryville. - 6.2.3 Commercial Vehicle Safety Unit The CVSU is comprised of the Commercial Enforcement Response Team (CERT), JFK Area, and Metro Area.
+- 6.2.1 Central Command Detachment Responsible for the Fort McHenry (I-95) Tunnels, Baltimore Harbor (I-895) Tunnels, FSK Bridge (I-695) and their approaches, and MD-295 (Russell Street) within Baltimore City. - 6.2.2 Thomas J. Hatem Memorial Bridge Detachment - Responsible for the four-lane bridge that spans the Susquehanna River (US 40) between Havre De Grace and Perryville. - 6.2.3 Commercial Vehicle Safety Unit The CVSU is comprised of the Commercial Enforcement Response Team (CERT), JFK Area, and Metro Area.
 The objective of the Unit is to reduce the number and severity of commercial motor vehicle collisions and hazardous material incidents.
 The CVSU uses commercial motor vehicle inspections to enforce Federal Motor Carrier Safety regulations, hazardous material regulations, and State laws. - 6.2.3.1 The objective of CERT is to reduce the number and severity of commercial motor vehicle collisions and hazardous material incidents.
-In addition, CERT will proactively seek out criminal activity committed by drivers of commercial motor vehicles and non-commercial vehicles and take appropriate action consistent with agency regulations. - 6.3 The Commander of the Southern Region is normally a Captain and is responsible for the supervision of the Commanders of the following Detachments/Units: - 6.3.1 ICC Highway Detachment Responsible for MD 200, an all-electronic toll express highway, that connects I-370 in Montgomery County to I-95 in Prince George's County. - 6.3.2 William Preston Lane Memorial Bridge Detachment Responsible for the dual bridges between Anne Arundel County and Queen Anne's County (US 50). - 6.3.3 Harry W. Nice Memorial Bridge Detachment Responsible for the two-lane bridge between Charles County, MD, and King George's County, VA (US 301).
+In addition, CERT will proactively seek out criminal activity committed by drivers of commercial motor vehicles and non-commercial vehicles and take appropriate action consistent with agency regulations. - 6.3 The Commander of the Southern Region is normally a Captain and is responsible for the supervision of the Commanders of the following Detachments/Units: - 6.3.1 ICC Highway Detachment Responsible for MD 200, an all-electronic toll express highway, that connects I-370 in Montgomery County to I-95 in Prince George's County. - 6.3.2 William Preston Lane Memorial Bridge Detachment Responsible for the dual bridges between Anne Arundel County and Queen Anne's County (US 50). - 6.3.3 Harry W. Nice Memorial Bridge Detachment Responsible for the two-lane bridge between Charles County, MD, and King George's County, VA (US 301). - 6.3.4 Traffic Safety Section - Normally commanded by a Lieutenant, is responsible for overseeing the Visibility Integrity Prevention Education Recovery Team, Alcohol Chemical Enforcement Team, Collision Reconstruction Unit (CRU), Motors Unit, Electronic Enforcement Unit, Sobriety Check/Drug Recognition Experts (DRE)/Chemical Test for